princeton-nlp/SWE-agent/README.md

 See the following links for tutorials on obtaining [Anthropic](https://docs.anthropic.com/claude/reference/getting-started-with-the-api), [OpenAI](https://platform.openai.com/docs/quickstart/step-2-set-up-your-api-key), and [Github](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens) tokens.

+### More installation tips

+If you seem to be having issues with running docker

+* Make sure that you use the default socket.
+In Docker desktop, click *Settings* > *Advanced* > *Allow the default Docker socket to be used (requires password)*
+* If your docker installation uses a different socket, you might have to symlink them, see [this command for example](https://github.com/princeton-nlp/SWE-agent/issues/20#issuecomment-2047506005)

+Any remaining issues?
+Please [open a GitHub issue](https://github.com/princeton-nlp/SWE-agent/issues/new/choose)!

 ## 🔥 Quickstart: Solve real-life GitHub issues! <a name="real-life"></a>

 Using this script, you can run SWE-agent on any GitHub issue!